Alien9427/SAR_specific_models/README.md

 ## reference
 [1] Imbalanced Large-Scale Complex Land Cover Classification of High-Resolution SAR Images with Deep Transfer Learning, submitted to IEEE GRSL (undergoing review)

-[2] What, Where and How to Transfer in SAR Target Recognition Based on Deep CNNs, submitted to IEEE TGRS (undergoing review) preprint version https://arxiv.org/abs/1906.01379
+[2] What, Where and How to Transfer in SAR Target Recognition Based on Deep CNNs, submitted to IEEE TGRS (Accepted) preprint version https://arxiv.org/abs/1906.01379

 [3] Deep SAR-Net: Learning Objects from Signals, submitted to ISPRS Journal of Photogrammetry and Remote Sensing (undergoing review)